Avanatiker/WorldTools/README.md

   The GUI allows you to tailor the capture process according to your requirements.
   WorldTools facilitates the capture of a wide range of crucial elements, ensuring no detail is missed.
     - Chunks: Terrain, biomes and structures
-    - Entities: Positions and attributes of all entities
+    - Entities: Inventories and attributes of most entities
     - Containers: Contents of all tile entities like chests, shulkers, hoppers, furnaces, brewing stands, droppers, dispensers etc...
     - Players: Player positions and inventories
     - Statistics: Full personal player statistics
     - Advancements: Player advancements and progress
-    - Special Objects: Maps and Banners
+    - Special Objects: Maps, Lecterns and Banners
     - Detailed Metadata: Exhaustive capture details like modt, server version, timestamps, and more

 - **Easy Access to Saved Worlds**: Your locally captured world save can be found in the single-player worlds list,